OCA/web/web_auto_refresh/README.rst

 ======================

 * From Techical point of view, the high level implementation detail is as following
-    1. on backend(Python), generate one record into model bus.bus(notification) when relevant model data updated(create/write/unlink) by calling the bus.sendone('channel','message') in overwritten method create/write/unlink
+    1. on backend(Python code triggered by automated server action), generate one record into model bus.bus(notification) when relevant model data updated(create/write/unlink) by calling the bus.sendone('channel','message')
     2. on frontend(javascript), declare the event listener to handle the notification message, check to see whether the notification(message)  is relevant for the current view/ user, if so auto refresh the view, either call reload(),do_reload(), or do_search_view_search()

-* This module is designed as a generic solution, if only limited models need this kind of auto refresh function, in     order to reduce the extra overhead(every call to create/write/unlink need to check whether notificaiton to be generated) introduced by this module, it is suggested to enhance the individual module accordingly.

 Bug Tracker
 ===========